ITexpLee/Natural-Language-Processing/README.md

 # Natural-Language-Processing
 Projects in NLP space

-This repository contains the NLP prrojects
+This repository contains the NLP projects